A terrific new series.

-The second, Grand Cru Heist (http://www.thewinemakerdetective.com), navigates from the Loire Valley to Bordeaux.
-In between a glass of Vouvray and a bottle of Saint-Émilion, the Winemaker Detective and his assistant Virgile turn PI to solve two murders and very particular heist.
+Grand Cru Heist—the second in the Winemaker Detective mystery series—is a gourmet journey through France.
+Renowned wine critic Benjamin Cooker’s world gets turned upside down one night in Paris.
+He retreats to the region around Tours to recover.
+There a flamboyant British dandy, a spectacular blue-eyed blond, a zealous concierge and touchy local police disturb his well-deserved rest.
+From the Loire Valley to Bordeaux, in between a glass of Vouvray and a bottle of Saint-Émilion, the Winemaker Detective and his assistant Virgile turn PI to solve two murders and very peculiar heist.
 Who stole those bottles of grand cru classé?
-The ebook will be released before the end of the year.

 About Le French Book